Finding Probability In Exercises 41–46, find the probability of z... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
-It is represented by the bell-shaped curve, which is symmetric about the mean.
-This distribution is crucial for calculating probabilities associated with z-scores, which indicate how many standard deviations an element is from the mean.
+It is represented by the z-score, which indicates how many standard deviations an element is from the mean.
+The area under the curve represents probabilities, with the total area equaling 1.

 Recommended video: